dubo-dubon-duponey/docker-spotify/README.md

 ### Networking

-Besides the requirement to have ipv6 enabled, and since the Spotify Connect protocol uses bonjour for discovery, you have to use host networking, or alternatively mac-(or ip)-vlan.
+Since the Spotify Connect protocol uses bonjour for discovery, you have to use host networking, or alternatively mac-(or ip)-vlan.

 ### Configuration reference